 Whether the parties wish to make full disclosure or not, is irrelevant.
 The fact remains, that each party to a Binding Financial Agreement must make full disclosure of all material matters.

-Why is disclosure necessary?
+Why is full disclosure necessary?

 Full disclosure is necessary: